ARRANGED FOR BRASS QUINTENT, TIMP, AND ORGAN

 The Latin version of this hymn is also sung to another French tune from the same period, Christe sanctorum, which takes it's name from the Latin text of "Christ the fair glory," and which tune is given the honor of being hymn 1 in The Hymnal 1982.

-P.S. - Hymnal 1982 renames this to Caelites plaudant, the heavens praise, from the original instances, all named Coelites plaudant, the heavenly dwellers praise.
-The tune first appeared with the name Coelites plaudant in the 1906 English Hymnal and this should be the preferred rendering, despite my deference to my own denomination's use.
+P.S. - Hymnal 1982 renames this to Caelites plaudant, 'the heavens praise,' from the original instances, all named Coelites plaudant, 'the heavenly hosts praise' (e.g., saints and angels) The tune first appeared with the name Coelites plaudant in the 1906 English Hymnal and this should be the preferred rendering, despite my deference to my own denomination's use.

 Free organ score with harmonized descant (and an a cappella SATB harmonization adapted from RVW)